Jonathan Shmidt Chapman (Cohort I) leading a program with The K’ilu Company. Photo Credit: Wide-Eyed Studios

 Ethan Zadoff

-Ethan Zadoff is the Director of Professional Development and the Chair of the History Department at Yeshivat Frisch.
-In this position, Zadoff works to provide opportunities for all faculty members at Frisch to continually enhance skills in the areas of pedagogical innovation, lesson planning, classroom management, and building course materials.
-In his role, Zadoff supports the development of Frisch faculty projects focused on the intersection of innovative teaching, integrated learning, and the scholarship of teaching and learning in order to realize Yeshivat Frisch’s core educational mission.
+Ethan Zadoff is the principal of the DRS Yeshiva High School for Boys, a Modern Orthodox school on Long Island.
+Previously he served as Director of Teaching and Learning and co-chair of the History department.
 Prior to his role at Frisch, Zadoff worked in both formal and informal Jewish education and non-profit management at Congregation Kehilath Jeshurun, The Center for Jewish History, and the Association for Jewish Studies, and, for four years, served as a visiting assistant professor in the department of Hebrew Studies at Hunter College, CUNY.
 Zadoff received his BA from Yeshiva University, an MA from the Bernard Revel Graduate School of Yeshiva University, and an MPhi and Phd from the CUNY Graduate Center.

 More